VanJS/hacktoberfest-madlibs/stories/tv-celebrity-magazine.md

-Breathless, wearing her glasses on top of her [body part], [person name] rushes into her dressing room on the set of "One [noun] to Love."
+Breathless, wearing her glasses on top of her nose, [person name] rushes into her dressing room on the set of "One [noun] to Love."
 She's wearing a colorful [noun] around her [body part], a full-length [noun],